I suppose this is a story like many others. Parrot-loving girl meets bird. Girl feels bad for bird’s situation. Girl buys bird. And so on.

 Sinclair transitioned peacefully on February 24, 2022 and without my knowledge, the same day, only seven years prior, that my dear friend lost her Grey parrot to a very similar disease.
 Was that the unexplainable pull or push?
 Was Avalon on the other side waiting to welcome Sinclair home?

 And remember the song?
 The old Sinatra song that’s not in my playlist so where would I ever hear it?
-An hour after Sinclair was released from the physical world, I’m at the local gas station filling the car.
+An hour after Sinclair was released from the physical world, I’m at the gas station filling the car.
 There’s a panhandler on the corner playing his electric violin.
 It’s a mix of songs, one flowing seamlessly into the next.
 I’m half listening.
 But then a string of notes piques my interest and I focus my attention.
 Hauntingly they sing to me, fly me to the moon.
 My skin prickles.
 I smile through my tears.
 And I send a thanks for the sign.
 He made it.

 And the ladybug?